Greetings from the historic town of Malvern in Worcestershire

 A big thank you to everyone who has contributed to our articles; that is greatly appreciated and of course it makes the stories much more interesting.

 With emphasis now on the history of the area, you will find little about forthcoming events - for that it is suggested you either look at the Malvern Gazette website or contact the Tourist Information Centre at the top of Church Street.
 Alternatively click to open the excellent official Tourist Information Centre website about The Malverns.

 There are some 'archived' pages about Quothquan and Biggar in Scotland which we visited a long time ago while on holiday; here we had experimented with a slightly different style for the navigation buttons.

-The 'Index' button at the top right hand side of the Home page will take you to an A to Z index that supplements the site map, and may help if you get lost, whereas the menu icon at the very top right displays links as a list which may be useful to those using devices with a smaller screen such as tablets and mobile phones.
+The 'Index' button near the top right hand side of the Home page will take you to an A to Z index that supplements the site map, and may help if you get lost, whereas the menu icon at the very top right displays links as a list which may be useful to those using devices with a smaller screen such as tablets and mobile phones.

 Those of you who have upgraded to Microsoft Windows 10 and are using the Microsoft Edge browser may have discovered a book shaped 'button' in the navigation bar named 'Reading View' (similar to that shown right).
 If you click this, and you are using a desktop PC, you will find many of our pages expand to full screen making the text easier to read; note however that, in the latest version of Microsoft Edge, photos are sadly stripped out.

 If a page does not display correctly in your browser, links have stopped working, or information needs correcting do please let us know.

 Photo above; a glimpse of Great Malvern Priory seen from the path up to St Ann's Well.

 Great Malvern and Priory viewed from the east